-A programmer or an automated tool might ask, "Can an attacker exploit the topicid parameter and introduce a tautology into the query at line 4 in the code of Figure 1?"
+A programmer or a bug-finding tool might ask, "Can an attacker exploit the topicid parameter and introduce a tautology into the query at line 4 in the code of Figure 1?"
 The HAMPI solver answers such questions, and creates strings that can be used as exploits.